 Once you have chosen your preferred make and model, Spektrix users in the US and Canada can purchase ticket scanners directly from the following suppliers:

-To speed up the ordering process for Zebra and Janam ticket scanners, SSE Technologies will ask for the following wireless network and Spektrix test account information for your organization.
+When ordering Zebra or Janam ticket scanners through SSE Technologies you'll be asked for the following wireless network and Spektrix test account information for your organization.

 TIP: If you're unsure on where to find the information in the following sections, please ask your IT Team.